 They often forage in mixed flocks with Rainbow and Musk Lorikeets.
 Apart from their size, they are distinguished from the Musk Lorikeets by their short pointed tails and the lack of red ear cover.

 The only place I saw Little Lorikeets in Sydney was in Mt Annan Botanic Gardens, near the visitor center.
 But they are an easy species to miss, so they could be present at other birdwatching hotspots in Sydney.
 Their call is helpful in finding the birds themselves.

 Sadly, it is estimated that there are no more than 2000 Swift Parrots left in South-Eastern Australia, making them one of the rarest Australian parrots.
 This attractive parrot breeds in Tasmania in summer and migrates to the mainland in winter.
-And ironically, one of the biggest threat to its survival (apart from habitat loss) is predation by one of Australia’s cutest possums – the Sugar Glider.
+And ironically, one of the biggest threats to its survival (apart from habitat loss) is predation by one of Australia’s cutest possums – the Sugar Glider.

 To recognize the Swift Parrot, look for the red forehead and throat and a blue patch on the crown on the mostly green body.